bnb-chain/greenfield-storage-provider/docs/modules/executor.md

-# TaskExecutor
+# Executor

-TaskExecutor is the execution unit of SP background tasks.
+Executor is the execution unit of SP background tasks.
 It is a resource consuming service, for which we introduce a resource manager, which will stop pulling(supported in the future) or accept tasks when the resource limit is reached.

 TaskExecutor is an abstract interface to handle background tasks.
 It will ask tasks from manager modular, handle tasks and report the results or status to the manager modular.
-It can handle these tasks: ReplicatePieceTask, SealObjectTask, ReceivePieceTask, GCObjectTask, GCZombiePieceTask, GCMetaTask.
+It can handle these tasks: ReplicatePieceTask, SealObjectTask, ReceivePieceTask, GCObjectTask, GCZombiePieceTask, GCMetaTask, MigrateGVGTask.
 Therefore, you can rewrite these methods to meet your own requirements.

 ```go
 type TaskExecutor interface {